A Systematic Evaluation of Self-Supervised Learning for Label-Efficient Sleep Staging with Wearable EEG: Methods

 \textbf{MAEEG} \cite{chien2022maeeg}: This framework extends the BENDR architecture by adding two layers that project the contextual features back to the original EEG input space, enabling both temporal and spatial reconstruction.
 By doing so, MAEEG learns representations by minimizing a reconstruction loss between the raw input EEG $x$ and its reconstruction $\hat{x}$, directly in the signal domain, without contrastive learning.

 Once pre-training with unlabeled data is completed, the backbone network $f_{\theta}$ is employed for downstream tasks.
-The notation $f_{\theta}'$, used in BENDR and MAEEG, refers to the portion of the network up to the last convolutional layer, consistent with the 2D output requirements of these methods.
+The notation $f_{\theta}'$, used in BENDR and MAEEG, refers to the portion of the encoder network up to the last convolutional layer, excluding the final temporal pooling operation that yields the 1D feature vector, representing a minor architectural difference.
+This preserves the time and channel dimensions, consistent with the 2D output requirements of these methods for effective SSL pre-training.
+During downstream evaluation, the convolutional layers are initialized with the pre-trained weights and the pooling operation is applied, resulting in the exact same downstream architecture, independent of the pre-training technique.
 Appendix \ref{app:data-aug} provides details on the two data augmentation sets $T_1$ and $T_2$ used in this work.
 Given a transformation set $T \in \{T_1, T_2\}$, a random augmentation $t \sim T$ is randomly selected with equal probability and applied independently to every EEG channel within each sleep epoch.
 For SimCLR, SimSiam, Barlow Twins, and ContraWR, we adopt the first set $T_1$, while BYOL relies on the second set $T_2$, as it resulted in better performance.